node-strava/node-strava-v3/README.md

 The updated version now uses Axios for HTTP requests and custom error classes for compatibility with the previous implementation.

-In the Promise-based API, errors will reject the Promise.
-In the callback-based API (where supported), errors will pass to the `err` argument in the callback.

-The project no longer relies on Bluebird.
-Where applicable, callback handling has been removed.
+Errors reject the Promise.
+The project no longer relies on Bluebird, and callback-style usage is not supported.

 Example error checking: